Flipping a Foreclosed House

 Attending a foreclosure auction is often a good place to start when you’re first looking into flipping foreclosed homes.

-There are two types of house foreclosure auctions: local or county courthouse auctions and online auctions.
+There are two types of house foreclosure auctions: courthouse auctions and online auctions.

-To find a courthouse auction, you’ll need to visit the town or county website to find when the next auction is scheduled.
-If the website doesn’t have that information, you will need to go there and ask the clerk for the auction schedule.
+To find a courthouse auction, you’ll need to visit the Federal agency, county or town website to find when and where the next auction is scheduled.
+If the website doesn’t have that information, you will need to visit or call and ask the clerk for the auction schedule.

-There are a number of respectable websites where you can find and bid on foreclosed homes:
+There are a number of websites where you can find and bid on foreclosed homes:

 - Hudson & Marshall